-In version 1 of the paper, Rogers, Kovaleva, and Rumshisky (2020) discuss the Multilingual BERT (mBERT), which has been trained on Wikipedia in 104 languages (with a 110K wordpiece vocabulary).
-Languages with a lot of data were subsampled, and some were supersampled. mBERT is surprisingly good in zero-shot transfer on many tasks, but not in language generation.
-It has been used to create highquality cross-lingual word alignments, with caution for open-class parts of speech.
+In version 1 of the paper, Rogers, Kovaleva, and Rumshisky (2020) discussed the Multilingual BERT (mBERT), which has been trained on Wikipedia in 104 languages (with a 110K wordpiece vocabulary).
+(The reader interested in pretrained multilingual deep language models should also refer to Doddapaneni et al. (2021).)
+Languages with a lot of data were subsampled, and some were super-sampled. mBERT is surprisingly good in zero-shot transfer on many tasks, but not in language generation.
+It has been used to create high-quality cross-lingual word alignments, with caution for open-class parts-of-speech.
 Adding more languages does not seem to harm the quality of representations. mBERT transfers knowledge across some scripts, and retrieves parallel sentences, although it has been noted that this task could be solvable by simple lexical matches.
 The representation space shows some systematicity in between-language mappings.
 "Translation" is possible by shifting the representations by a sentences offset.
 However, mBERT does not learn systematic transformations of structures to accommodate a target language with different word order, e.g. SOV instead of SVO, or a different adjective/noun order.

 mBERT is simply trained on a multilingual corpus, with no language IDs, but it encodes language identities.
 Adding the IDs in pre-training was not beneficial.
 It reflects at least some typological language features, and transfer between structurally similar languages works better.
 This implies that mBERT could not be considered as interlingua, because its representation space is structured by typological features.
 Cross-lingual transfer can be achieved by only retraining the input embeddings while keeping monolingual BERT weights, i.e. even monolingual models learn generalizable linguistic abstractions.
-Compared with English BERT, at least some of the syntactic properties hold for mBERT: MLM is aware of 4 types of agreement in 26 languages, and the main auxiliary of the sentence can be detected in German and Nordic languages.
+Compared with English BERT, at least some of the syntactic properties hold for mBERT: MLM is aware of four types of agreement in 26 languages, and the main auxiliary of the sentence can be detected in German and Nordic languages.

 There have been conflicting results whether shared word-pieces help mBERT.
 The simplest formalization of this question is whether performance correlates with the amount of shared vocabulary.
-Proposals for improving mBERT include fine-tuning on multilingual datasets by freezing the bottom layers; improving word alignment in fine-tuning; translation language modeling as an alternative pre-training objective where words are masked in parallel sentence pairs; and combining 5 pre-training tasks (monolingual and cross-lingual MLM, translation language modeling, cross-lingual word recovery and paraphrase classification).
-The monolingual BERT has been applied directly in cross-lingual setting, by initializing the encoder part of the neural MT model with monolingual BERT. mBERT does not have to be pre-trained on multiple languages: you can freeze the Transformer weights and retrain only the input embeddings.
+Proposals for improving mBERT include fine-tuning on multilingual datasets by freezing the bottom layers; improving word alignment in fine-tuning; translation language modeling as an alternative pre-training objective where words are masked in parallel sentence pairs; and combining five pre-training tasks (monolingual and cross-lingual MLM, translation language modeling, cross-lingual word recovery, and paraphrase classification).
+The monolingual BERT has been applied directly in cross-lingual setting, by initializing the encoder part of the neural MT model with monolingual BERT.